ftf1218/Wee-Auth-System/README.md

 ## Quick install

-- git clone this repo ot download repo zip
+- git clone this repo or download repo zip

 - Access index page, it will redirect you to install page